NEWLY UPDATED FOR 2024!

-Here are eleven photo-workflow ideas for the new year:
+Here are thirteen photo-workflow ideas for the new year:

-- Update Copyright metadata preset for 2017 - I have a Metadata preset in Lightroom that automatically applies my Copyright metadata to every picture upon import.
-That preset needs to be updated for a 2016 copyright year.
+- Update personal Copyright metadata preset for 2024 - I have a Metadata preset in Lightroom that automatically applies my Copyright metadata to every picture upon import.
+That preset needs to be updated for a 2024 copyright year.
 Always my very first photo workflow task for the new year.

-- Archive and remove finished client projects from 2016 - Now might be a good time to archive and offline any 2016 client projects you won't be working on in 2017.
+- Archive and remove finished client projects from 2023 - Now might be a good time to archive and offline any 2023 client projects you won't be working on in 2024.
 Make sure to archive your Lightroom Catalog, the related RAW files, and any paperwork you may have associated with that project.
-Once archived, you can remove then from your working catalog.
-This clears the decks for 2017 client work to be stored on your computer.
+Once archived, you can remove then from your working catalog if you'd like.
+This clears the decks for 2024 client work to be stored on your computer.
 Store archive with previous year client archives.

 - Update your offsite backup - Retrieve your offsite backup from wherever you have it stored and update it to contain everything newly captured since the last backup.
 Be sure to return your backup to its offsite location when you are done updating it.
 If you don't already have an offsite backup, now is a good time to establish one and place it in a secure location.
 (Your home or office, friend or family member's home or office, safe deposit box, etc.) Hard drives are incredibly cheap and this is an easy way to give yourself piece of mind.
 If you aren't using a cloud backup service like CrashPlan, BackBlaze, or Carbonite, consider subscribing to one for the new year and begin backing up your images to your cloud-based account.